Interactive Theatre Play

 Modular vs. Linear Logic

-A major challenge was deciding which elements should be locked to the Timeline and which should remain independent.
-Modular Freedom: I developed certain interactive elements as independent, modular systems.
-This gave the actors "playing room" during rehearsals to explore their movement without being punished by a rigid timer.
 Consistency for the Run: As the play took its final shape, I transitioned these modular elements into a more structured format to ensure the performance was identical for every audience, every night.

 Team & Scaling

-From Paper to Life-Size I worked within a multidisciplinary three-person team consisting of myself, a 3D Environment Artist, and an Industry Expert.
-Collaborative Design: We began with shared paper prototypes to map out spatial logic and sightlines before committing to code.
-The Scale Shift: I managed the transition from a desktop development environment to a life-size 2-camera projection system.
-This required "boots-on-the-ground" recalibration in the theatre to ensure the Unity lighting and assets translated perfectly to a massive physical scale.
+Scale Shift: I managed the transition from a desktop development environment to a life size 2 camera projection system.
+This required a lot of recalibration in the theatre to ensure the Unity lighting and assets translated perfectly to a massive physical scale.

 Result

 • Designing for Performance: I learned that technical systems are only as good as the people using them.
-Building tools for directors and actors taught me to prioritize user workflow as much as the end-result visuals.
+Building tools for directors and actors taught me to prioritize user workflow as much as the end result visuals.

 • Agile Problem Solving: The fast-paced nature of theatre reinforced my ability to prototype "fast and dirty" to prove a concept, then refine it into a stable, production-ready system.